ksu-cs-textbooks/cis301/content/4-chapter/4_1-intro.md

 F F |    T     |  T   | T
 ```

-Examining each row in the above truth table, we see that only the truth assignment [F F] makes both premises (`p -> q` and `!q`) true.
-We look right to see that the same truth assignment also makes the conclusion (`!p`) true, which means that the sequent is valid.
+Examining each row in the above truth table, we see that only the truth assignment [F F] makes both premises (`p → q` and ` ¬q`) true.
+We look right to see that the same truth assignment also makes the conclusion (` ¬p`) true, which means that the sequent is valid.

 ## Logika proof syntax